 skip to main content

-Report: Cheapest and Most Expensive States for Internet Service in 2024
+Report: Cheapest and Most Expensive States for Internet Service

-Providers may charge more for less, depending on where you live.
+Providers may charge more for less, depending on where you live

 An analysis by the experts at HighSpeedInternet.com found internet access is the most expensive for what you get in Alaska, Montana, and West Virginia—states with wide open spaces, winding dirt roads, and low population density.